Change orders: How contractors can optimize the process

-Start by incorporating language into contracts and proposals that clearly defines the change order process.
-And don’t be shy about calling attention to the process upfront verbally as well.
-While it might seem redundant, being absolutely sure your clients are aware of what’s in the contract can save many headaches in the long run.
+Start by incorporating language into contracts and proposals that defines the change order process.
+Don’t be shy about calling attention to the process upfront verbally as well.
+It might seem redundant, but being absolutely sure your clients are aware of what’s in their contract can save many headaches in the long run.

 Find the best solution for everyone

-As important as it is to meet your clients’ expectations, as a home improvement provider, you’re also bound by your own capabilities and bandwidth, and it’s critical to set expectations accordingly.
+As important as it is to meet homeowners’ expectations, as a home improvement provider, you’re also bound by your own capabilities and bandwidth, and it’s critical to set expectations accordingly.

 Ultimately, contractors and project managers need to ensure the best interests of both parties are maintained as changes arise.
-By providing the homeowners with all feasible options and the additional costs and timeline changes they’ll require, they maintain transparency and trust in the project.
+By providing the homeowners with all feasible options and the additional costs and timeline changes they’ll require, you’ll maintain transparency and trust in the project.

-The more agile and better prepared contractors and providers are to guide homeowners through the change order process, the smoother projects can proceed, on track and on budget, for everyone — no matter the hurdle.
+The more agile and better-prepared contractors and providers are to guide homeowners through the change order process, the smoother projects can proceed, on track and on budget, for everyone — no matter the hurdle.